Iust1n2/OFA/README.md

 2. Generating patch positions:
     - Calculates the number of patches `image_num_patches` based on the height (h) and width (w) of the embedded image
     - A padding mask `image_padding_mask` is created for the patches, initialized to zeros (and converted to boolean values), indicating no padding initially
     - Positional indices `image_position_idx` for each patch are generated based on their order in the image grid and possibly adjusted by `self.args.image_bucket_size`, indicating a scaled positional encoding.
-The + 1 suggests that positions are 1-indexed
+The + 1 suggests that positions are 1-indexed.
+The `image_position_ids` is resulted by expanding `image_position_idx` by added an extra dimension - the expand method is creating a new tensor where the image position indices are repeated for each item in the batch.
+The resulting tensor has shape `batch_size, image_num_patches`, and it contains the same image position indices for each item in the batch.

 3. Flattening and transposing - The embedded patches are flattened and transposed to have a shape suitable for processing by subsequent layers `image_embed = image_embed.flatten(2).transpose(1, 2)`, typically making the sequence of patches the primary dimension